unhurdle/cep-royale/CEPTools/README.md

 # CEPTools
 CEPTools is designed to replace the Adobe js files that need to be included in HTML CEP extensions.
-It loosly ports the Javascript code in CSInterface.js, Vulcan.js, AgoraLib.js, etc.
+It loosely ports the Javascript code in CSInterface.js, Vulcan.js, AgoraLib.js, etc.

 These files are really just convenience methods for accessing the underlying `cep` and `__adobe_cep__` global objects which are injected into every HTML CEP extension.